FoodUp/Foodist/README.md

 version 1
 1. show food/ recipe list (home page)
-2. search food/ recipe by tag / food name /type
+2. search food/ recipe by tag / food name /type (search page)
-3. recipe page and food page
+3. recipe page

+version 2
+1. add to shopping list , show shopping list page
+2. mobile design integration
+3. about page

+version 3 (backend)
+1. new recipe (name, tag, image, step, time, ingredient, etc )
+2. update, delete recipe

 motivation
 1. I want this app to solve my biggest problem during that day: what I eat and what to buy in the market, to simplify my life
-2. I want to horn my skill of react, redux, react router, webpck and css module.
+2. I want to horn my skill of react, redux, react router, webpck and reponsive design, frontend integration.
-3. I want to design beautiful, cool UI ,  realize it and show it to the world
+3. I want to design beautiful, cool UI, realize it and show it to the world
 4. I want to learn skill of design, including design icon, choosing color and font
 5. further goal : take user experience and web performance into consideration